 Examples of the opportunities provided for learning on this course are:

-The way in which you are assessed will vary according to the Learning outcomes of each module.
-Some modules are assessed solely through project work or written assignments.
-Others are assessed through a combination of coursework and end of semester examinations.
+The way in which you are assessed will vary according to the learning outcomes of each module and we design our assessment strategies to appeal to a variety of student learning styles.
+It is our aim to develop our students not just in terms of technical/scientific ability, but also to provide you with opportunities to develop the essential “soft” skills highly valued by employers.
+These skills include: creativity, problem-solving, teamwork, leadership, communication, resilience, flexibility, entrepreneurship and time management.
 Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.

 As you progress through your course you will receive general and specific feedback about your work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and your peers.